albertvisser/modreader/readme.rst

 by the sequence in which you transfer them or by reordering them in the list.

-When all that is done you can press the button and a directory is created "next to" the module file (unless it already exists) and files containing the transcripts are placed into it.
+When all that is done you can press the button and a directory is created at the chosen location (unless it already exists) and files containing the transcripts are placed into it.
+The location is predefined but can be changed either by supplying a different default value in the config file, or by using the "Change" button and changing the path in the file selector.
 You get one file for the collected drums, a file for each remaining instrument and a file containing some general data, such as the sequence of patterns.
 I added a date/time stamp to the names so that the process can be repeated without